-36106 Data, Algorithms and Meaning8cp; block mode with weekly online work, 4 Saturday sessions on campus; availability: Master of Data Science and Innovation students only
+36106 Machine Learning Algorithms and Applications8cp; block mode with weekly online work, 1 Wednesday evening and 4 Saturday sessions online or on campus; availability: Master of Data Science and Innovation and Master of Business Analytics students

 There are course requisites for this subject.
 See access conditions.

 Anti-requisite(s): 36113 Applied Data Science for Innovation AND 36114 Advanced Data Science for Innovation